 Congregations and agencies participating in the Field Education program are encouraged to see themselves as a vital part of the student's preparation for ministry.
 This involves three important steps:

 - The congregation or agency makes a formal decision to participate in the preparation of women and men for ordained ministry, based on an assessment of the opportunities for learning it can offer rather than on the kind of assistance it needs.

 - The congregation or agency endorses the time its minister or director will need to spend in supervising the student and in preparing for the responsibilities of supervision.

 - The congregation or agency prepares a position description.

 Contracts normally run from September through May.
 Students are expected to give approximately 10 hours of service in the field each week.
 Time spent in staff meetings and in preparation for work (lesson preparation, arranging for meetings, room set up, etc.) should be included in this total, but travel time to and from the field is not to be counted.
 Two of these hours per week (or bi-weekly at a minimum) is expected to be spent in theological reflection between the supervisor and student upon the experiences, activities, and observations at the placement site.
 Opportunities for the student to observe and discuss the supervisor's practice in relevant areas of ministry such as discerning and communicating vision, leadership development, community engagement, preparing and leading specialized worship/pastoral services (i.e. funerals, weddings, and baptisms), administration, curriculum evaluation, and home visitation are important to the development of the student’s ministerial skills.

-Unless alternative arrangements are made in advance, students will be expected to work in the placement during vacation periods at the Seminary.
+Unless alternative arrangements are made in advance, students will be expected to work in the placement during break periods at the Seminary.
 The student should nonetheless be assured an opportunity for a vacation the week after Christmas.
 Students are not expected to work in the field education placement during end-of-term examination periods.

 Congregations and agencies may offer full-time or part-time summer employment with the stipend being adjusted to reflect the number of hours the student will be expected to work.